Foreign-owned operator of Indiana toll road files for bankruptcy

 Indiana agreed in 2006 to lease the highway, billed as the Main Street of the Midwest, for 75 years in return for $3.8 billion.

-The deal with ITR Concession, owned by affiliates of Australia’s Macquarie Group Ltd (MQG.AX) and the Cintra unit of Spain’s Ferrovial SA (FER.MC), was the largest highway privatization deal in history.
+The deal with ITR Concession, owned by affiliates of Australia’s Macquarie Group Ltd and the Cintra unit of Spain’s Ferrovial SA, was the largest highway privatization deal in history.

 While then-Governor Mitch Daniels described it as the deal of a lifetime, opponents fought the agreement all the way to the state’s Supreme Court, arguing the state was surrendering an important revenue stream.